STIMALiU/ml-reading-group/README.md

 The reading group is open to anyone who is interested in machine learning and who wants to meet up regularly to discuss ML research papers.
 If you want to get added to the mailing list or have any other questions feel free to contact [Martin Andrae](https://liu.se/en/employee/maran77).

-For VT 2026 we will continue with the format where we stick to papers on the same topic for two subsequent sessions.
-The first session (Jan 12) will be devoted to deciding all the topics for the fall.
+For HT 2026 we will continue with the format where we stick to papers on the same topic for two subsequent sessions.
+The first session (Aug 26) will be devoted to deciding all the topics for the fall.

 ## Format
 * One or two people are designated the host for each topic (two sessions).
 They are responsible for choosing the papers to be discussed and for leading the discussion during the session.
-* We meet Wednesdays **11.00**-12:00 on **even** weeks.
+* We meet Wednesdays **11.00**-12:00 on **odd** weeks.
 (Change from previous years)
 * We will meet in Thomas Bayes, B-building ([map](https://www.ida.liu.se/department/location/search.en.shtml?keyword=thomas+bayes)).
 * To stimulate discussions we ask you to **write down two observations about the paper** and bring them to the session.
 This could be something you liked, disliked, did not understand, a connection you made or something else entirely.